PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/scriptenv.md

 * Interacting with the player's filesystem

 #### `fs.makecwdaliasof(Alias: string): `
-* Changes the meaning of paths beginning with `.` to act as aliases to the given path instead of referring to the CWD
+* Changes the meaning of non-qualified paths (e.g.: not beginning with `.` or `C:` etc) to act as aliases to the given path instead of referring to the CWD

 #### `fs.write(Path: string, Contents: string, CreateDirectories: boolean? [ false ]): boolean, string?`
 * Overwrites/creates the file at `Path` with the provided `Contents`